-Late January to early February, St. Paul, Minnesota.
+January 24-February 3, 2019.
 Attracting more than 350,000 visitors to the Twin Cities, the St. Paul Winter Carnival is the nation's biggest cold-weather festival.
 It is also the oldest, having begun in 1886 as a way to stick it to a New York reporter who had called the area "another Siberia, unfit for human habitation in the winter."
-In some ways akin to a wintry Mardi Gras, the St. Paul Winter Carnival has its own legend, royal family, and Vulcan Krewe, who oversee all of the activities.
+In some ways akin to a wintry Mardi Gras, the St. Paul Winter Carnival has its own legend, a royal family, and Vulcan Krewe, who oversee all of the activities.
 Floats, a scavenger hunt, ice sculpture carving, a dogsled race, and a Beer Dabbler are just a few ways to enjoy the frigid fun.

 02 of 09

-Late January to early February, Saranac Lake, New York.
+February 1-10, 2019.
 Taking place annually since 1897, the Saranac Lake Winter Festival bills itself as the oldest festival of its kind in the Eastern United States.
 The cornerstone of this event in the Adirondacks is the Ice Palace, a giant castle constructed each year out of blocks of ice carved from Pontiac Bay.
-A parade, winter games, and the crowning of Ice Palace "royalty" are part of the activities.
+A parade, winter games, and the crowning of Ice Palace "royalty" are a part of the activities.
 The final event of the 10-day festival is the "Storming of the Palace," a fireworks display.

 03 of 09

-Early- to Mid-February, Hanover, New Hampshire.
+February 7-10, 2019.
 Famously referred to as a "30-ring circus" in a 1955 profile in Sports Illustrated, the Dartmouth Winter Carnival is one of the most famous of its kind in New England.
-Organized by and for the students of Dartmouth College, the 10-day festival features ski races, sleigh rides, and ice skating fueled by musical performances and plenty of libations.
+Organized by and for the students of Dartmouth College, the winter festival features ski races, sleigh rides, and ice skating fueled by musical performances and plenty of libations.

 04 of 09

-Second week of February, Steamboat Springs, Colorado.
+February 6-10, 2019.
 In 1914, 29 years after settlers founded Steamboat Springs, the residents gathered the second week of February to alleviate cabin fever.
-One of the most popular -- but not the only -- winter carnivals in Colorado, Steamboat Springs' festival takes place downtown and features a parade, skiing and snowboarding events, and food and craft vendors.
+One of the most popular—but not the only—winter carnivals in Colorado, Steamboat Springs' festival takes place downtown and features a parade, skiing and snowboarding events, and food and craft vendors.
 The "Lighted Man," a local man outfitted in a 70-pound lighted suit, has been a Steamboat Springs Winter Carnival tradition since 1936.Continue to 5 of 9 below.

 05 of 09